 Delivering results for patients and service users

-We deliver major impact on both primary care practice and on health policy through our research and our teaching.
+We deliver major impact on clinical practice and health policy through our research and our teaching.
 We recognise that a very wide range of stakeholders influence the translation of our research into benefit for patients and have established strong, multi-dimensional links with stakeholders and decision-makers.

 Recent research highlights